Tina-Rezaei/RASH/README.md

 cd core
 python main.py
 ```
-Results will be stored in ```logs``` directory. ```parameters.txt``` includes all parameters and their values that are set as explained in the paper.
+Results will be stored in ```logs``` directory, including detailed log in each time slot. ```parameters.txt``` includes all parameters and their values that are set as explained in the paper.
 CPU cycle, bandwidth and data size are downscaled by 10**9.
 Time budgets are in the order of miliseconds.
 You can also adjust simulation configuration via following flags:
 ```
 --objective
   Objective function: